The world is coming together to fight coronavirus. It can do the same for the climate crisis - KTVZ

 Scientists say politics plays a bit part in decision making.

-Since President Donald Trump came to power in 2016, for example, his administration has stripped climate regulations designed to limit global warming.
-He’s promised to leave the landmark Paris climate accord, relaxed restrictions on power plant emissions, weakened fuel economy standards for the auto industry, and opened large swathes of protected land up for mining and oil and gas development.
+Since President Donald Trump came to power in 2016, for example, his administration has halted climate regulations designed to limit global warming.
+He’s promised to leave the landmark Paris climate accord, relaxed restrictions on power plant emissions, weakened fuel economy standards for the auto industry, and opened large swaths of protected land up for mining and oil and gas development.

 His administration has scrubbed references to climate change, renewable energy and similar topics on websites across the federal government.
 There is also a powerful fossil fuel lobby in the US.

-This ignorance or denial of the science is hampering the response to both the climate crises and coronavirus.
+This ignorance or denial of the science is hampering the response to both the climate crisis and coronavirus.

 In the US, Trump and officials in his administration have been at odds with what health experts are saying about the virus.
 Trump claimed the coronavirus death rate is lower than 3.4% based on a “hunch,” undermining the World Health Organization’s figures.
 He said that the number of coronavirus cases in the US would “going very substantially down, not up,” when the US Centers for Disease Control and Prevention said to expect more cases.
 And the President was contradicted by a health expert when he said a vaccine would be ready within a few months — in reality, a vaccine could take a year or longer to develop.